A Lightweight Plug-in Module for Introducing Post-Quantum Cryptography in Higher Education: An Experience Report: Results

 In the undergraduate course, 45.45\% of FLL students provide positive feedback regarding the active learning method used, while slightly more HL students (50.00\%) report the same.
 This indicates a fairly similar level of approval for active learning activities between the two groups.
 In graduate lectures, 23.08\% of HL students provide favorable comments on student-led seminars, and no responses about active learning are collected from the FLL group.
 This suggests a noticeable difference in how graduate students from the two groups perceive the effectiveness of student-led activities.

 For the question ``What do you dislike about the lecture?'', we do not observe any negative feedback from the participants regarding the presentation style or the active learning methods adopted.
-Among undergraduate students, 63.64\% of FLL and 58.34\% of HL participants indicated they do not dislike anything about the lecture.
-Similarly, at the graduate level, 15.38\% of FLL students and 38.46\% of HL students reported that they do not dislike any aspect of our lectures.
-These statistics suggest that the majority of participants do not have significant negative remarks about the lecture format, indicating general satisfaction with both the presentation and the active learning approach.
-There are a few suggestions regarding the pace and the amount of presented material, aligning with the responses in the multi-choice questions (see \cref{fig:lecturePace_grad,fig:AmountPresented_Grad}).
+Among undergraduate students, 63.64\% of FLL and 58.34\% of HL participants indicate they do not dislike anything about the lecture.
+Similarly, at the graduate level, 15.38\% of FLL students and 38.46\% of HL students report that they do not dislike any aspect of our lectures in terms of presentation and active learning approach.
+The remaining comments primarily concern the lecture pace and the amount of material presented.

 For the question ``Your general comments about the lecture:'', we manually review the feedback from participants and evaluate their overall learning experience.
 In the undergraduate group, where attendance rates are 92\% for the FLL group and 100\% for the HL group, both sessions receive universally (100\%) positive feedback regarding the active learning approaches employed or the structure of the HL.